Spotlight on Childhood Cancer

-These days, the lives of many children diagnosed with cancer can be saved.
-But the treatment can lead to problems later in life.
+These days, the lives of many children diagnosed with cancer can be saved, but the treatment can lead to problems later in life.
+Researchers at Karolinska Institutet are working to find new and better treatments for childhood cancers, as well as to improve life quality for those who survive.

 Four out of five children diagnosed with cancer survive.
 But many survivors suffer side effects of their cancer treatment later in life.
 Where previously the aim was to survive at all costs, the aim is now increasingly to survive at a reasonable price.